gdermog/simfire/README.md

   ## Genetic algorithm - basic idea

-  Genetic algorithms are search heuristics that use concepts of biological evolution, such as natural selection and genetics, to find optimal or near-optimal solutions to complex problems.
+  Genetic algorithms are inb general means of heuristic search that use concepts of biological evolution, such as natural selection and genetics, to find optimal or near-optimal solutions to complex problems.
   They begin with a population of random candidate solutions (chromosomes), which are then iteratively improved through a process of fitness evaluation, selection of the fittest, and genetic operations like crossover (combining traits from two parents) and mutation (random changes), ultimately evolving towards better solutions.

   How Genetic Algorithms Work:

-  - **Initialization**: The process starts with a population of candidate solutions, often represented as strings of numbers or bits (chromosomes), generated randomly.
+  - **Initialization**: The process starts with a population of candidate solutions), generated randomly.
   - **Fitness Evaluation**: A fitness function evaluates each solution in the population, assigning it a score that indicates how well it solves the problem.
   - **Selection**: Solutions with higher fitness values are selected for reproduction, mimicking "survival